adar2378/pin_code_fields/README.md

 /// [width] for the pin code field. default is [40.0] final double fieldWidth;

+/// If the pin code field should be autofocused or not.
+Default is [false] final bool autoFocus;

 /// This defines how the elements in the pin code field align.
 Default to [MainAxisAlignment.spaceBetween] final MainAxisAlignment mainAxisAlignment;